 To Sum Up

-At its simplest, effective trading is all about impeccable timing and that is why the question “what does time in force mean?” is so important.
+At its simplest, online brokerage and effective trading is all about impeccable timing and that is why the question “what does time in force mean?” is so important.
 By using time in force orders, you can improve the chances of getting more out of your trades and not leaving anything to chance.
 Having different types of time in force orders means you can choose what will work best for each trade, so keep this in mind when setting up new transactions or making changes to existing ones.